swcurran/indy-hipe/text/peer-relationship-protocol/README.md

 relationship can be upgraded to n-wise, or an n-wise relationship can add participants, by having the new member issue a `join_us` message of their own, and by receiving acknowledgments of the same.

+> **Stephen**: The mulit-way version of this seems not obvious.
+If Carol sends a `join-us` to Bob and Alice, isn't she just creating two new groups?
+> She would not know values for the thread, `us` or `you`, so could not just join the conversation.
+I've only read
+> to this point so am guessing the later message types enable this (`introduce` maybe?)

 ##### `leave_us`